HelpBot Assistant

 Installation and Configuration

-To create React application with TypeScript, use the following command.
+To set up a React application in a JavaScript environment, run the following command.

 npm install @syncfusion/ej2-react-maps --save